About the course

 History of Art research degrees are not available by distance learning.
 Although there will be no requirement to reside in Oxford, part-time research students must attend the University on a regular basis in term-time: October and November, mid-January to mid-March, and late April to mid-June.
 Part-time students are required to attend seminars, skills training and supervision meetings in Oxford.
 The dates of attendance will be determined by mutual agreement with your supervisor.

 We cannot sponsor student visas for part-time study as the study patterns are not compatible with Home Office regulations on attendance monitoring.
 However, other options may be available and you should contact the admissions office to discuss.

-The allocation of graduate supervision for this course is the responsibility of the Department of the History of Art, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
-Under some circumstances a supervisor outside the Faculty of History may be nominated.
+The allocation of graduate supervision for this course is the responsibility of the Department of History of Art, and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Under some circumstances a supervisor outside the Department of History of Art may be nominated.